 One idea is to start expanding your office or allow agents to work from home.
 Thankfully, there are more ideas below if this suggestion isn’t feasible.
 Keep these in mind if you want to turn customer service experience into a strong lever for business growth.

-2. Use Noise-Canceling Apps
+2. Use Noise-Canceling Apps like Krisp

-The quickest and simplest way that you can reduce background noise in a call center without doing any modifications to your office space is to use a noise-canceling app like Krisp
+The quickest and simplest way that you can reduce background noise in a call center without doing any modifications to your office space is to use a noise-canceling app like Krisp.

-Simply install the app, and it works automatically in the background and offers two-way noise cancelation.
+Simply install Krisp app, and it works automatically in the background and offers two-way noise cancelation.
 That means that your customers will not hear background noise coming from your call center, and likewise, your agent will not hear background noise coming from your customer’s telephone line.

 Krisp works alongside any software that you currently have and can also work alongside the headsets that you use.
 Additionally, it helps block all echoes and surrounding voices that don’t belong to the main speaker.